cosmos/ibc/spec/ics-2-consensus-verification/README.md

 Light clients are the verification method of IBC protocol.
 One chain can track another chain's updating state with a light client pointing to that chain.
 This standard formalises the common model of light client to minimise the dependency on consensus algorithms, so the protocol can easily connect with new chains which are running new consensus algorithms, without need to upgrade the light client protocol itself.

 <!--
 `FullNode`s are procedures running a `Consensus`.
 Given a `([Transaction], Commit)`, a `FullNode` can compute the result `ConsensusState` that the `Consensus` is expected to commit on with the same `[Transaction]`, if exists.

-`Blockchain` defines required properties of the blockchain on the network.
-The implementors can check whether the consensus that they are using is qualified to be connected to the network or not.
-If not, they can modify the algorithm or wrap it with additional logic to make it compatible with the specification.
-It also provides base layer for the protocol that the other components can rely on.
--->
+--->
 ### Desired Properties

 This standard specification provides secure layer to verify other chains' canonical headers, using the existing `ConsensusState`.
-The higher level logics can be able to verify the substate with the `AccumulatorRoot` stored in the `ConsensusState`, which is guaranteed to be committed by the other chain's consensus algorithm.
+The higher level logics can be able to verify the substate with the `CommitmentRoot` stored in the `ConsensusState`, which is guaranteed to be committed by the other chain's consensus algorithm.

 * `Verifier`s are expected to reflect the behaviour of the full node which is running on the
 corresponding consensus algorithm.
-Given a `ConsensusState` and `[Message]`, if a full node accepts the new `Header` generated with `Commit`, then the light client should also accept it, and if a full node rejects, then the light client should also reject.
+Given a `ConsensusState` and `[Message]`, if a full node accepts the new `Header` generated with `Commit`, then the light client MUST also accept it, and if a full node rejects, then the light client MUST also reject.
 The consensus algorithm ensures this correspondence.
 However light clients are not replaying the whole messages, so it is possible that the light clients' behaviour differs from the full nodes'.
-In this case, the equivocation proof which proves the divergence between the `Verifier` and the full node will be generated and submitted to the chain, as defined in [ICS ?](https://github.com/cosmos/ics/issues/53), so it can safely deactivate the light client.
+In this case, the equivocation proof which proves the divergence between the `Verifier` and the full node will be generated and submitted to the chain, as defined in [ICS ?](https://github.com/cosmos/ics/issues/53), so the chain can safely deactivate the light client.

 ### Technical Specification

 #### Requirements

 * `get`, `set`, `Key`, `Identifier`, as defined in [ICS24](https://github.com/cosmos/ics/pull/75), are used by the datagram handler.

 * `CommitmentRoot`, as defined in [ICS23](https://github.com/cosmos/ics/pull/74), is used by `ConsensusState`.
 The downstream logic can use it to verify whether key-value pairs are present in the state or not.

 #### Definitions